milanzmitrovic/Python_Tutorial_2022/README.md

   - Time that you spend on DEBUGGING will be even more than time used for modelling and conceptual thinking!
   - So, be patient and get used to errors.
 Remember, error that is stopping you is better than hidden error.
   - Also, integrating elements and making them work together is crucial part of DEBUGGING.
 Most of the time, it is 'try and error' type of work.

+3. In real life, things are never happening as they are presented movies (in this case, movies produced by programming bootcamps).
+  - In code development, there are no such a fancy and elegant things that are working from first attempt.
+  - Try and error, experimenting and debugging are integral parts of development process.
+  - Do not have wrong expectations that anything will work when you try it for the first time.
+Be happy if it works after 5 trials.
+  - Do not pressure yourself with wrong expectations.
+  - Let's 'normalize' work you devote to experimenting, debugging and combining elements.
+  - Work and time you spend on experimenting and debugging are in the heart of programming business.
+  - Debugging and experimenting accounts for more than 80% of developers hours.

 ##
 ##